• Skip to main content

 Helpful Reading for Parents

-Having the conversation with children about difficult topics can be daunting for parents and caregivers.
-How do you start?
-How should you talk?
-How do you answer tough questions?
-Children’s Cove and Eight Cousins Bookshop have teamed up to develop a list that parents and caregivers can read with their children to practice having conversations about things which may seem difficult, but really aren’t!
+Children’s Cove and Eight Cousins Bookshop have teamed up to develop a list that parents and caregivers can read with their children to practice having conversations about topics which may be difficult.

 To learn about some themes in these books, and ways to have conversations with your children about them, download our booklist and themes highlight here.